Little Things (Jessica Mauboy song)

-At the ARIA Music Awards of 2019, the song was nominated for two awards ARIA Award for Best Female Artist and ARIA Award for Best Video.
+At the ARIA Music Awards of 2019, the song was nominated for two awards Best Female Artist and Best Video.

 At the APRA Music Awards of 2020, the song was shortlisted for Song of the Year.

 Reception

 Lauren from Sounds of Oz said "It's intimate and powerful, with an emotional maturity that's so compelling" saying "[it] may be her best work yet."

 Music video

 The music video for "Little Things" was released on 31 July 2019.
-Shot in one continuous take, Mauboy breaks down in tears during the video and said "I'm really proud of this video; it's me at my rawest and I can’t wait to see everyone’s reaction to it."
+Shot in one continuous take, Mauboy breaks down in tears during the video and said "I'm really proud of this video; it's me at my rawest and I can't wait to see everyone's reaction to it."